YunoHost/doc/pages/01.administrate/01.selfhosting/03.howtohostyourself/howtohostyourself.md

+---
-# How to host yourself?
+title: How to host yourself?
+template: docs
+taxonomy:
+    category: docs
+---

 You can host yourself at home (on a small computer), or on a remote server.
 Each solution has their pros and cons: